uiuc-focal-lab/CoMEt/README.md

 The currently supported cost models in CoMEt are Ithemal (cost model name for command: _ithemal_) and uiCA (cost model name for command: _uica_).
 If one wants to add another cost model to create CoMEt explanations for, then please follow the details in [the section on adding a new cost model](##adding-a-new-cost-model).
 The default cost model for which CoMEt generates explanations is _Ithemal_.

 The explanations take time in the order of minutes to be created on average, for basic blocks with number of instructions between 4 and 10.

-Optional arguments to above command:
-- `-token`: to explain the throughput predictions of the cost model at the token-level of the input basic block.
-- `threshold <x>`: to specify custom precision threshold $(1-\delta)$ for the Anchors' algorithm (default = 0.82)
-- `probability <p>`: to specify custom probability parameter for the probability mass function in the perturbation model (default = 0.5)

 ## Reproducing the experiments in the paper.